How To Manage Tight Word Or Page Counts

 Too little information and your client will not be able to differentiate you from your competitors on anything except price.
 So use the space you have to articulate a strong story about your ability to deliver the work above your competitors.

 Don’t underestimate how long word limited proposals take.
-Providing detailed responses with the right information to a restricted word count takes time to write and then additional time to edit the content to fit the limitations.
+Providing detailed responses with the right information to fit restricted word or page counts takes time – time to write and additional time to edit the content to fit the limitations.

 When working on portals or fixed fields it is often easier to work outside of these forms until you have a concise answer to the right limit and then cut the content back into the restrictive field.